knolga/fastlane-plugin-code_static_analyzer/README.md

 `cpd_analyzer` - finds copy paste in code (based on CPD from PMD package) <br />
 `ruby_analyzer` - checks your ruby files.
 Some offenses can be auto-corrected (if you want to save the changes do it manually) <br />
 `warning_analyzer` - this analyzer uses Xcode built-in analyzer mainly to detect warnings<br />
+`clang_analyzer` - this analyzer uses clang-format command to check and fix your code styling<br />

 ## Reference and Example